Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Magnetar Propeller Accretion Model

 \section{Magnetar Propeller Accretion Model}

-The propeller model was first theoretically proposed by \cite{Illarionov1975} to elucidate the dynamical processes of how highly magnetized NS can lose angular momentum and regulate accretion when their magnetic fields interact with inflowing materials from the accretion disk.
-If the NS has a strong magnetic field ($B_{p}\gtrsim10^{12}~\rm G$) and is rapidly rotating, as expected for the NSs in GRBs.
-In this case, the local materials of accretion disk could be threw by centrifugal force rather than accreted onto the NS.
-Finally, the interaction between a magnetar with its surrounding accretion disk has an effect on its spin evolution and hence the accretion outflows.
+The propeller model was first theoretically proposed by \cite{Illarionov1975} to elucidate the dynamical processes of how highly magnetized NSs can lose angular momentum and regulate accretion when their magnetic fields interact with inflowing materials from the accretion disk.
+If a NS has a strong magnetic field ($B_{p}\gtrsim10^{12}~\rm G$) and is rapidly rotating, as expected for the NSs in GRBs, it is often classified as a millisecond magnetar.
+In this case, the local materials of accretion disk could be ejected owing to centrifugal force rather than being accreted onto the NS.
+Finally, the interaction between a magnetar and its surrounding accretion disk has an effect on its spin evolution and hence the accretion outflows.
 This propeller accretion model has been widely discussed in the context of GRBs that are likely powered by magnetars \citep{Dai2012,Bernardini2013,Gompertz2014,Gibson2017,Gibson2018,Lan2018,Lan2020b,Li2021,Linweili2020,Yang2024,Yu2024}.

-Within the propeller accretion model, the interaction between magnetar and its surrounding accretion disk can be modeled by defining the relative positions of Alfv\'{e}n radius (the radius at which the dynamics of the gas within the disc is strongly influenced by the magnetic field, $r_{\rm m}$), corotation radius (the radius at which material in the disc orbits at the same rate as the magnetar surface, $r_{\rm c}$), and light cylinder radius (the radius at which the magnetic field lines rotate at the speed of light in order to maintain rigid rotation with the NS surface, $r_{\rm lc}$).
-The magnetic dipole field of the central magnetar is given by $B = \mu /r^3$, where $\mu = B_{p} R^3$ is the magnetic dipole moment for a NS with surface dipole field $B_{p}$ and radius $R$.
+Within the propeller accretion model, the interaction between a magnetar and its surrounding accretion disk can be modeled by defining the relative positions of Alfv\'{e}n radius (the radius at which the dynamics of the gas within the disk is strongly influenced by the magnetic field, $r_{\rm m}$), corotation radius (the radius at which material in the disk orbits at the same rate as the magnetar surface, $r_{\rm c}$), and light cylinder radius (the radius at which the magnetic field lines rotate at the speed of light in order to maintain rigid rotation with the NS surface, $r_{\rm lc}$).
+The magnetic dipole field of the central magnetar is given by $B = \mu /r^3$, where $\mu = B_{p} R^3$ is the magnetic dipole moment for an NS with surface dipole field $B_{p}$ and radius $R$.
 The magnetic pressure at a given radius $r$ can be expressed as

 where $\mu_0$ is the permeability in vacuum.
-There is also an inward ram pressure on the accreted material that falls back from the accretion disc, which competes with the $P_{\rm mag}$.
+There is also an inward ram pressure on the accreted material that falls back from the accretion disk, which competes with the $P_{\rm mag}$.
 For the case of spherically symmetric accretion, the ram pressure can be given by